 New updates on 10 Aug, 2020.
 Good news to share.
 I finally passed my driving test after 3 tries.
 Oh Man!
 The journey was tough!
 Scroll down to the bottom to check.

 Since our last blog post, it has been a long time to update about our life in Portugal.

-After I settled down basic things in life here in Lisbon, I decided to go to driving school taught in English here early this year.
+After I settled down basic things in life here in Lisbon, I decided to go to driving school taught in English here early in 2019.
 I think it is good to share some experience with someone who has an interest in this.

 If you already have a driver’s license in another country, then you should figure out via IMT whether you can convert it into a Portuguese driver’s license directly.
 Otherwise it is required to obtain a new driver’s license in a driving school in Portugal.
 Try to search for “Escola de condução” near you.